crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 ### Configuration File Overview
 The configuration file controls the behavior of the pipelines.
 The configuration file has all the fields required by the earlier version of CRISP (Crisp 1.1) and on top of that some new fields are included to accommodate image only and multimodal experiments.

-Following is a sample/template config JSON required for **image_only** experiment type:
+Following is a sample/template config JSON required for **image_only** experiment type with K-fold CV:

 ```json
 {